psm8/automated-business-process-discovery/README.md

 add info about visited nodes and no of children, could be stored in dictionary created when parsing.

 merge lop if repetitions

+consider if opt should return element length n or 0 to n